CoolDude034/Assault-Teams-Onfoot-Cops-mod/README.md

 # Assault-Teams-Onfoot-Cops-mod
 Adds assault teams/onfoot cops that spawn during wanted levels, essentially making it look like an assault.

-1-2 stars spawns a scripted police car (POLICE2) with 2 patrol officers
+1-2 stars spawns a scripted police car (POLICE2) with 2 patrol officers (DISABLED FEATURE)

 3-5 stars spawn variety of enemies like The FIB, NOOSE, Merryweather Black Ops Soldiers (with Combat MG) each enemy carry different arsenals, from snipers to carbines.